Skip to content

 • /kimi:rescue — Full delegation: Kimi opens files, writes code, runs tests, reports back.
 Bounded by a plugin-side approval allowlist (no .git/ writes, no opaque package-manager scripts, symlink-aware path containment).

-The plugin also installs four subagentskimi-rescue, kimi-review, kimi-challenge, kimi-ask — that the main Claude thread can dispatch via the Agent tool when a task matches.
-You don't have to remember which slash command to run; Claude reads each subagent's description and chooses.
+The plugin also installs seven subagents — kimi-rescue, kimi-review, kimi-challenge, kimi-ask, kimi-swarm, kimi-pursue, and kimi-swarm-write — that the main Claude thread can dispatch via the Agent tool when a task matches.
+The higher-blast-radius surfaces require explicit budgets and keep the same hook-level safety boundaries as the slash commands.

 HostStatusNotes